 Meet the Lean Canvas

 First, there was the Business Model Canvas.
-While we loved the idea of a 1-page business plan, we found the bmc too company-centric versus customer-centric — and thereby didn’t address what we considered the riskiest assumptions when starting a new project or business.
+While we loved the idea of a 1-page business plan, I found the BMC too company-centric versus customer-centric — and thereby didn’t address what I considered the riskiest assumptions when starting a new project or business.

 The purpose of a business is to create a customer.